wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 I was motivated to make this tool when I noticed the interesting similarity between punching shear calculation, bolt force calculation, and welded group calculations, namely: they can all be categorized as utilizing the **elastic method**.
 The unifying theme between all three projects is that a force or stress field varies linearly, emanating from zero at some neutral axis, outwards to the extreme fiber/anchor/bolt/weld.

 The entire package is essentially one .py file that defines a `PunchingShearSection` class with around 2,000 lines of code.
 If you follow me with my other projects, you'll see the similarity with fiberkit, ezbolt, ezweld, ezanchor right away.
-In fact, I sometimes feel like I'm making the exact same project just with a different vocabulary.
+In fact, I sometimes feel like I'm making the exact same project over and over just with a different vocabulary.

 Here's the same output from [wthisj](https://github.com/wcfrobert/wthisj):